microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ### I get 403 Forbidden (or 401 Unauthorized) error when I try to publish my extension?

 One easy mistake to make when creating the PAT (Personal Access Token) is to not select `all accessible accounts` in the Accounts field drop-down (instead selecting a specific account).
-You should also set the Authorized Scopes to `All scopes` for the publish to work.
+You should also set the Authorized Scopes to `Marketplace (Manage)` for the publish to work.

 ### I can't unpublish my extension through the `vsce` tool?